wook2124/Parcel-Experiments/README.md

 Setting up a professional React project with Parcel as a code bundler.

-Parcel = Useful for small projects🤗
+Parcel, Useful for small projects🤗

 ## Demo Link